 - From Rule Type, select a type.
 The supported values are Dimension and Condition.
 In setting a dimensional price rule, the process is exactly the same as creating a price matrix for a product.

 - From Adjustment Applies To, select an option to which the adjustment is applied.
 This is for line item adjustments only.
+The supported values are Base Price and Base Extended Price.

 By default, the price rule inherits the value of Currency, from the price ruleset.